leonhardw/YouTube-History-Visualizer/README.md

 - [Run from source](#run-from-source)

-A desktop application written in Python with PySide6 to parse, analyze and visualize your personal YouTube watch history requested via [Google Takeout](https://takeout.google.com) as matplotlib charts.
+A privacy-focused desktop application written in Python with PySide6 to parse, analyze and visualize your personal YouTube watch history requested via [Google Takeout](https://takeout.google.com) as matplotlib charts.
 The application converts the HTML export into a local database file (serialized Python objects) for fast access and filtering.
 All data except API requests (needs API key, disabled by default) is processed entirely locally.